Canon T4i vs Fujifilm X-T3

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS Rebel T4i and Fujifilm X-T3 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the X-T3 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the T4i does not offer wifi capability.
+In contrast, the T4i does not provide wifi capability.

 Studio photographers will appreciate that the Fujifilm X-T3 (unlike the T4i) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The X-T3 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the T4i has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the T4i was succeeded by the Canon T5i.
+Both the T4i and the X-T3 have been discontinued, but can regularly be found used on eBay.
+The T4i was replaced by the Canon T5i, while the X-T3 was followed by the Fujifilm X-T4.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon T4i or the Fujifilm X-T3 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.